feathersjs/docs/help/faq.md

 See [this section](http://docs.feathersjs.com/real-time/filtering.html).

+## How do I access the request object in hooks or services?

+In short, you shouldn't need to.
+If you look at the [hooks chapter](../hooks.readme.md) you'll see all the params that are available on a hook.

+If you still need something from the request object (for example, the requesting IP address) you can simply tack it on to the `req.feathers` object [as described here](http://docs.feathersjs.com/middleware/express.html#setting-service-parameters).

 ## How do I do validation?

 If your database/ORM supports a model or schema (ie. Mongoose or Sequelize) then you have 2 options: